The Gotterdamerung of The Griffin

 By the time of Gaius Solinus, the Legend of the Griffin had been gestating for over eight hundred years.
 In the Christian era, a cult developed around the lore of the griffin which saw in them the instruments of divine punishment.

-In the film, we have a one-eyed centaur beating the ever-living piss out of a griffin on the island of Lemuria.
-If any country lies on the ‘circumference of the inhabitted world’, it’s Lemuria.
+At the climax of The Golden Voyage of Sinbad, we have a one-eyed centaur beating the ever-living piss out of a guardian griffin— just like in Herodotus’ account.
+What’s more, they are on the island of Lemuria— and if any country lies on the ‘circumference of the inhabitted world’, it’s Lemuria.
 And what could be more rare and beautiful than the Fountain of Destiny?

 The minds at work behind the scenes of ‘The Golden Voyage of Sinbad’ didn’t stop at Herodotus, though.
 To get a full picture of why the final battle in ‘The Golden Voyage’ is definitely solid gold robbed from the clutches of the fierce and noble griffins, we have to turn to a 5th century play (falsely?) attributed to that god among dramatists, Aeschylus: